Tenuta Carretta

 History

-Not so long ago, the name “Carretta” was thought to have been derived from the Celtic word “Car”, meaning “stone”.
+Not so long ago, it was thought that the name “Carretta” was derived from the Celtic word “Car,” meaning “stone.”
 This would refer to a large chalk bench that still stands a short distance from the entrance to the estate.
-However, recent research in the medieval archives of the historian Baldassare Molino has revealed the existence of an Albese noblewoman (the “domina Careta”), who owned land in the municipality of Piobesi.
-Her surname (Constanzi) appears in a deed of sale of land in Piobesi d’Alba in 1353, found in the archives of the Counts of Roero di Guarene.
-In law, she is named as the daughter of an Albese nobleman, Ruffino Capre, and the nobleman’s widow, Manuele Constanzi, from whom she kept her surname.
-Another deed, written two decades earlier in 1334, quotes some ‘heirs of Careta Constanzi’, presumably the grandmother of ‘domina’ Carretta.
+However, recent research in the medieval archives by historian Baldassare Molino has revealed the existence of an Albean noblewoman (the “domina Careta”), who was a landowner in the municipality of Piobesi.
+Her surname (Constanzi) appears in a deed of sale of land in Piobesi d'Alba in 1353, found in the archives of the counts of Roero di Guarene.
+In the deed, she is named as the daughter of an Albean nobleman, Ruffino Capre, and the widow of the nobleman, Manuele Constanzi, whose surname she retained.
+Another deed, written two decades earlier in 1334, mentions some “heirs of Careta Constanzi,” presumably the grandmother of “domina” Carretta.

 From these and other documented references, it seems clear that the estate took its name from the noblewoman who was its first owner.